Costa Rica Logistics and Travel Information

 MONEY & TIPPING (GRATUITIES)

 You will want to bring a small amount of money for personal items, snacks, tipping and souvenirs.
 You may want to exchange cash at the airport or pull money out of an ATM located in the airport.
+The currency of Costa Rica is the Colones and the exchange is about 582 Colones to $1 US dollars.
+Some places will take USD but the exchange rate may be better if you pay with Colones.

 Make sure you look up exchange rates during your stay and also check fees for Exchange Centers and ATMs.

 Most restaurants will add 10% tip to the bill.
 It is not necessary to leave extra, but tipping a couple extra dollars is always appreciated.
+Also, it is standard to tip $5-$10 for a tour guide or driver.

 EXCURSIONS AND MASSAGES